 Militarism is a belief that a nation should develop, maintain, and use a strong military to expand its interests.
-A militaristic country has a large defense force on which it spends a disproportionate share of its income.
-The society subordinates all other national interests to support a strong military.
+A militaristic country has a large defense force on which it spends a large share of its income.
+Society subordinates other national interests to support a strong military.

 Militarism grew under imperialism and mercantilism.
 It defended the nation’s imperial and trade interests.
 Between 1500 and 1800, Europe subscribed to mercantilism.
 It powered the evolution of nation-states out of the ashes of feudalism.
 Holland, France, Spain, and England competed on economic fronts by having large military forces.

-At the same time, nationalism was increasing among countries, like Poland, who wanted their independence.
-There was no United Nations or North Atlantic Treaty Organization to keep the peace.
+At the same time, nationalism was increasing among countries like Poland, that wanted independence.
+There was no United Nations (UN) or North Atlantic Treaty Organization (NATO) to keep the peace.
 Instead, countries relied on bilateral agreements that often conflicted with other treaties.
-As a result, these powers felt their only protection was strong militaries.
+As a result, these powers felt that strong militaries were their only protection.

-Military spending grew in these countries from 94 million pounds in 1870 to 398 million pounds in 1914.
-Germany worried the other nations as it increased its spending by 73%.
-Germany believed that only war could make it a world power.
+Military spending grew in these countries from roughly $129.9 million in 1870 to $549.7 million in 1914.
+Germany worried about the other nations as it increased its spending by 73%.
+Germany believed that only a strong military could make it a world power.
 This triggered an armaments race among these powers.

-The Great Depression hit Germany hard since it was already burdened with reparations from World War I. Germany's leaders printed so many marks to pay the debt that it created hyperinflation.
-That allowed the rise of fascist leaders like Adolf Hitler.
+The Great Depression hit Germany hard since it was already burdened with reparations from World War I. Germany's leaders printed so much currency to pay the debt that it created hyperinflation.
+That contributed to the rise of fascist leaders like Adolf Hitler.
 They used nationalism to override individual self-interest and subjugate the welfare of the general population to achieve social goals.
 German dreams of a Third Reich depended on expansion driven by militarism.